tarikbouari/Awesome-book-ES6/README.md

 ## Description

 > Awesome-book is an online library website where a user can store a collection of books.
 Differents book can be added and removed.
-Built with JavaScript using Dom
+Build with JavaScript using Dom
 > This project has been assigned to me by microverse.

 ## Built With